 If there were, then it was stuff that I had nothing to do with.
 They probably just added it later?

 It was great.
 I had a lot of fun.
-I’ve toured with them three times, that was the third time, the first two times Alex [Skolnick] wasn’t there.
-This time I got to play with Alex and the rest of the band, so it was really Testament to me.
+I’ve toured with them three times.
+That was the third time, the first two times Alex [Skolnick] wasn’t there.
+I played with Alex and the rest of the band this time, so it was a real Testament to me.
 The first time Alex wasn’t there, but it was still fun.
-Then, the next time I was going to do a record with them, and I went on tour with them.
-But that particular lineup I didn’t’it just didn’t have that thing for me; it didn’t feel like Testament like I knew them.
-This time around, Alex and Greg [Christian] were back and it was Testament and it sounded like Testament.
+Then, the next time I was going to do a record with them, I went on tour with them.
+But that particular lineup I didn’t just didn’t have that thing for me; it didn’t feel like Testament like I knew them.
+This time around, Alex and Greg [Christian] were back, and it was Testament, and it sounded like Testament.
 The whole dynamic of the band changes if you put Alex and Greg back in there together; the way Greg plays bass guitar and Alex is just a phenomenal musician; he’s a musician’s musician.
 Playing with a guy like Alex, it’s an honor because he’s so good.
 He’s done more with his career than I would ever expect to do with mine.
-It just rounds it off, Chuck’s [Billy] is such a killer vocalist and Eric [Peterson] writes really good stuff and then you have Alex, you know what I mean, who’s like this virtuoso guitar god.
-You listen to a record and then listen to him live, it’s the same, it’s great.
-Then you put Greg in there and he’s a real bass player and all they need is a good drummer to sit behind them, and it’s easy to get a good drummer.
+It just rounds it off, Chuck’s [Billy] is such a killer vocalist, and Eric [Peterson] writes really good stuff, and then you have Alex, you know what I mean, who’s like this virtuoso guitar god.
+You listen to a record and then listen to him live.
+It’s the same, it’s great.
+Then you put Greg in there, and he’s a real bass player, and all they need is a good drummer to sit behind them, and it’s easy to get a good drummer.

 Paul on stage with Testament in 2004

-Do you know who will play drums on next Testament record?
+Do you know who will play drums on the next Testament record?

 It will be Nick Barker.
 He played with Dimmu Borgir before.
-Nick’s has been demoing with them, and he’s actually a good friend of mine so he’s going to do their next record and it will be phenomenal.
+Nick has been demoing with them, and he’s actually a good friend of mine, so he’s going to do their next record, and it will be phenomenal.

-Because you know personally those guys I have to ask if you know if the original drummer Louie Clemente is participating anything for the record?
+Because you know those guys personally, I have to ask if the original drummer Louie Clemente is participating in anything for the record?

 I don’t know what he’s doing, but I know he’s not doing the record or the next tour.